ZackDev/zackdev.github.io/_posts/2021-05-07-the-latest-mars-weather-with-images.md

 {% include javascript.html src="/assets/js/mars.js" %}

+As addition, a random image from the latest images shot by the rover `Perseverance` is presented above.
+It is retrieved through the [Mars Rover Photos API][1].

 [1]: <https://api.nasa.gov/> "NASA Open APIs"

-As addition, a random image from the latest images shot by the rover `Perseverance` is presented below.
-It is retrieved through the [Mars Rover Photos API][1].
+# Notes:
+* the weather data is not always available or complete
+* both machines, lander and robot, are not on the same location
+* the data-sets retrieved do not necessarily share the same date
+* the API-key `DEMO_KEY` is rate-limited by IP address